ekorpela/cloud-vm-workshop/README.md

 13-17 Hands-ons and discussions

-- Using OpenStack's Horizon in [cPouta cloud](https://research.csc.fi/pouta-user-guide) to start a VM, set up network and floating IP, add volumes and users, and take a snaphot. *Kalle Happonen (ELIXIR-FI)*
+- How to start a VM, add users and volumes, set up network and floating IP, and take a snaphot in [cPouta cloud](https://research.csc.fi/pouta-user-guide) using Horizon. *Kalle Happonen (ELIXIR-FI)*

 - [Vagrant](https://www.vagrantup.com/). *Pedro Fernandes (ELIXIR-PT)*